ethberry/ethberry.github.io/docs/admin-panel/ERC721/contract.md

 - **name** - Token name in human-readable format
 - **symbol** - Token ticket to be displayed on markets
 - **base token url** - URL which points to server with metadata. most likely JSON server.
 - **royalty** - Royalty is a fee paid to collection owner when items from his collection are being sold.
-Big marketplaces such as OpenSea pays royalty, but smaller marketplaces might not support [EIP-2981](https://eips.ethereum.org/EIPS/eip-2981)
+Big marketplaces such as OpenSea pays royalty, but smaller marketplaces might not support [EIP-2981](https://eips.ethereum.org/EIPS/eip-2981) standard

 ## Configuration